rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 ## Cycles of Curves

-We operate our IVC-circuit over a cycle of curves.
-This means that field operations can be handled natively in the scalar field circuit $\Fb_S$ and elliptic curve operations are handled natively in the basefield circuit
+To simplify elliptic curve operations, a _Cycle of Curves_ can be used.
+Meaning that field operations can be handled natively in the scalar field circuit
-$\Fb_B$.
-This improves performance drastically, since we don't need to handle foreign field arithmetic at any point.
+$\Fb_S$ and elliptic curve operations are handled natively in the basefield circuit $\Fb_B$.
+This improves performance drastically, since we never need to handle foreign field arithmetic.
 The Pallas and Vesta curves use the other's scalar field as their base field and vice-versa:

 - Pallas: $a \in \Fb_p, P \in \Eb_p(\Fb_q)$